Categories

 To send emails to multiple recipients using Mail Merge in Outlook, you’ll need to create a contact list in an Excel spreadsheet, access the Mail Merge feature in Outlook, write your email message, insert merge fields, and send your email messages.

-Free Outlook email accounts have a daily sending limit of 300 emails daily, while Microsoft 365 accounts have 10,000 emails daily.
+Free Outlook email accounts have a daily sending limit of 300 emails, while Microsoft 365 accounts have 10,000 emails daily.
 (Also note that you can only mail to 500 contacts at max)